-That is reinforced by the broader price history showing mid-low 135-00 congestion around the mid-2012 previous all-time high in addition to the more recent 134-16 area.
-While that was significantly violated last week, it never got very near the next historic support in the mid-low 132-00 area prior to rebounding.
-Failing back up to the mid 134-00 area on recent rallies leaves that as resistance on a sign they were likely headed lower.
+That is reinforced by the broader price history showing mid-low 135-00 congestion around the mid-2012 previous all-time high in addition to the more recent 134-16 area that was significantly violated back in February.

+Yet it took until late March for it to hit the next historic support in the mid-low 132-00 area prior to rebounding.
+Failing back up to the mid 134-00 area on subsequent rallies leaves that as resistance on a sign they were likely headed lower.

 While March contract had not really challenged the mid-low 132-00 area support, the discounted JUNE T-NOTE FUTURE was only back to trading somewhat above it.
-The next key decision into mid-low 132-00 area was the March contract expiration last week Monday after the JUNE T-NOTE FUTURE failure on the rally into that area.
+The next key decision into mid-low 132-00 area was the March contract expiration after the JUNE T-NOTE FUTURE failure on the rally into that area.
 Even as it recovered then, the bounce back above that area had failed again, with the lower support still down into the interim 130-00 area, and major support not until 128-00 area (2019-2020 congestion.)